ahmed-hassan97/Investigate_TMDb_Movies/README.md

 Click this link [dataset](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/July/5b57919a_data-set-options/data-set-options.pdf) to open a document with links and information about data sets that you can investigate for this project.
 You must choose one of these datasets to complete the project.

 ###### link TMDb_Movies dataset [click](https://d17h27t6h515a5.cloudfront.net/topher/2017/October/59dd1c4c_tmdb-movies/tmdb-movies.csv.)

 ---

+## data cleaning

+---

+## Analyze Your Data

+Brainstorm some questions you could answer using the data set you chose, then start answering those questions.
+You can find some questions in the data[](https://s3.amazonaws.com/video.udacity-data.com/topher/2018/July/5b57919a_data-set-options/data-set-options.pdf) set options to help you get started.

+Try and suggest questions that promote looking at relationships between multiple variables.
+You should aim to analyze at least one dependent variable and three independent variables in your investigation.
+Make sure you use NumPy and pandas where they are appropriate!

+---

+## visualize data

+---